tasnimbenhamed/Excel-VBA-Dashboards/README.md

 Another thing to note is that the dashboard updates automatically when I update the dataset , hence the 'dynamic' character .
 The problem that I encountered with this is that you CANNOT make a table expand when another table does , without VBA code or power query .
 Using queries here does not solve the problem because the tables I'm working on have formulas that depend on formulas in the other tables .
-So I added VBA code : Note that this code consists of only adding dates to the tables and the other columns will automatically update , without any code required ( because we're working with TABLES ) .
+So I added VBA code : Note that this code consists of only adding dates to each table and the other columns ( of each table ) will automatically update , without any code required ( because we're working with TABLES ) .